-The AAS in Addiction Studies is a two-vear educational training program for people who do not have at least 45 prior college credits.
+The AAS in Addiction Studies is a two-year educational training program for people who do not have at least 45 prior college credits.
 The degree fulfills educational requirements to become a Substance Use Disorder Professional (SUDP).
 Washington State requires an associate degree in human services or related field; or successful completion of 90 quarter college credits.
 At least 45 quarter credits must be in courses relating to the substance use disorder profession and shall include specific competencies defined by the state.
 The AAS in Addiction Studies satisfies all the state educational requirements as outlined in the WAC 246-811-030 code.

-Students will be required to have a grade of 2.0 or better in all courses for the degree (except BUS123/MATH&107) in order to graduate from the program.
+Students will be required to have a grade of 2.0 or better in all courses for the degree (except BUS 123, MATH& 107 or MATH& 146) in order to graduate from the program.